jacrobin/jacrobin.github.io/content/posts/osint-challenge.md

 ![a](/images/osint-chal/exact-location.png#center)

 The point appears to be right on the outskirts of the area off a main road, which makes sense for why the strike commenced when it did.
+Late at night, likely little traffic, and a wide road compared to rest of the area.
 In conjunction with the map, I start following the main turn offs near the red dot using other roads and nearby bodies of water to guide me.
 Finally I have a seemingly solid match from the satellite imagery, but I want to have further proof.

 ![a](/images/osint-chal/building-match.png#center)